-The TCO has moved to a quarterly reporting regime.
-To address the stakeholder feedback that trend analysis would be useful, this report provides data on the last 12 months (building on data already presented) being report 8.
+The TCO has a quarterly reporting regime.
+This was done to address the stakeholder feedback that trend analysis would be useful.
+This report provides data on the last 12 months (building on data already presented), being report 9.
 The TCO will keep presenting the prior 12 months of statistics on a rolling basis.